epam/edp-gerrit-operator/README.md

 In order to develop the operator, first set up a local environment.
 For details, please refer to the [Local Development](https://epam.github.io/edp-install/developer-guide/local-development/) page.

-Development versions are also available, please refer to the [snapshot helm chart repository](https://epam.github.io/edp-helm-charts/snapshot/) page.
+Development versions are also available, please refer to the [snapshot Helm Chart repository](https://epam.github.io/edp-helm-charts/snapshot/) page.

 ### Related Articles